Renkinjitsu/YAGBC2A/tools/README.md

 Test-case name example: `010-010-compile_empty_executable.asm`.

 The example test is a minimal test for the compiler capabilities that requires nothing except for simple file parsing and the proper generation of the boot-header.

+# CompileAll

+`CompileAll` is a tool that compiles all of a folders `*.asm` files using YAGBCCA.
+It can be used either as a python module or as a command line application and arguments may be provided for non-default configurations.

+For more information, refer to `CompileAll.py`-'s header.